Das Klinikum

 Publikationen

-- Stefanie Liebe, Matthijs Pals, Johannes Niediek, Jakob Macke, Florian Mormann (2022).
+- Stefanie Liebe, Matthijs Pals, Johannes Niediek, Jakob Macke, Florian Mormann (2025).
 Phase dependent maintenance of temporal order in biological and artificial recurrent neural networks.
-Computational and Systems Neuroscience (COSYNE), Lisbon, Portugal (poster).
+Nature Neuroscience, 28, pages 873–882 (2025)

 - Publikationen